Word Count - 802 words

 Be Grateful for What You Have

 Another habit I developed a few years back is maintaining a gratitude journal.
 Gratitude is a powerful force, and on days when things are not going as I would like, I find that a glance into the journal allows me to focus on what is most important and diminishes the impact of any short-term hindrances.
-I truly believe in the quote that gratitude “turns what we have into enough.”
-I also believe that the feeling of gratitude is one of God’s great gifts to us.

 Make Gratitude Part of Your Business Strategy

-Not all business leaders practice gratitude and I believe they are missing a huge opportunity.
+Not all business leaders practice gratitude, and I believe they are missing a huge opportunity.
 I believe that a healthy company culture is one of the last great competitive advantages in almost any business category today.
 Leading by example in expressing gratitude and empathy is one of the most direct ways one can affect business culture in a positive way.

 Be Sincere with your Gratitude!

 Recently I witnessed a leader in another business who, in many ways, appears to be a charming and appreciative person, and whose team is on point and engaged.
 Upon closer inspection, what I witnessed was a first-person and narcissistic CEO who does not respect other’s time or talents, and whose own lack of emotional intelligence (EQ) consistently sabotages an otherwise talented and productive team.
-This style of leadership used to work, in the 70’s and 80’s.
-However, in today’s competitive environment, teams need a leader who can be fearless in the face of challenges, direct when called for, but also humble, grateful and empathetic.
+This style of leadership used to work, in the 70s and 80s.
+However, in today’s competitive environment, teams need a leader who can be fearless in the face of challenges, direct when called for, but also humble, grateful, and empathetic.

 Elevate the Emotional Intelligence of your Team

 Many authors have written volumes about EQ at the individual level.
 It is clear to me that EQ can be cultivated and developed over time.
 The relevance here is that I believe that increased EQ also happen at the team level.
-Expressing gratitude regularly and publicly raises the team empathy level and this growth ultimately translates into a more trusting work environment and better team performance overall.
-Harry Truman and John Wooden have been attributed the quote “it is amazing how much can be accomplished if you don’t care who gets the credit.”
-Give credit and gratitude early and often and watch the magic happen.

 We Are Grateful for our Readers